 Background

-This does mean that I could be at a disadvantage if I were to start looking for a job as an engineering manager in another company.
+This does mean that I could be disadvantaged if I were to start looking for a job as an engineering manager in another company.
 The term engineering manager has different expectations in different companies.
-However, a lot of companies don’t expect you to be a hands-on and coding on a daily basis.
-But most companies when hiring are looking for engineering managers who are pretty technical, which in my view are engineering managers starting their managerial journey.
-Some claim to have a hands-off role but at the same time have tailored their interview questions to pick a technical candidate.
+However, many companies don’t expect you to be a hands-on and coding daily.
+But most companies when hiring are looking for engineering managers who are pretty technical, which, in my view, are engineering managers starting their managerial journey.
+Some claim to have a hands-off role, but at the same time have tailored their interview questions to pick a technical candidate.

-I encountered a similar problem recently when I interviewed at an organisation that posted a Software Engineering Manager role and suggested that the role would be hands-off.
+I encountered a similar issue recently when I interviewed at an organization that posted a Software Engineering Manager role and suggested that the role would be hands-off.
 I didn’t expect any technical questions and hence hadn’t brushed my fundamentals.
 As much as I love hands-on engineering work, I know when not to step in and compete with my team of engineers.
 I started stepping back from the priority exciting projects back in late 2015.
-Thus over time, I have lost the luxury of sitting and coding day in and day out.
+Thus, over time, I have lost the luxury of sitting and coding day in and day out.

 But I let it be and after speaking to the recruitment team, I decided I’d interview.
-I expected an interview of my managerial experience.
+I expected an interview about my managerial experience.

 However, the questions were like the ones I generally ask during the first round interview of a tech lead or an individual contributor.

-I don’t blame them for their process as they wanted a high level view of an engineering manager who could also be a tech lead, but what I felt was high level wasn’t the level they expected, they wanted a bit more.
-It is a fine line, and it is a hard one to figure out especially during the interview while you are being judged.
-And if I knew it was going to be a technical interview, I would have refreshed my technical fundamentals.
-But what has happened has happened and all I can do is take this opportunity to learn from it.
+I don’t blame them for their process, as they wanted a high-level view of an engineering manager who could also be a tech lead.
+But what, I felt, was high level was not the level they expected, they wanted a bit more.
+It is a fine line, and it is a hard one to figure out, especially during the interview while you are being judged.
+And if I had known it was going to be a technical interview, I would have refreshed my technical fundamentals.
+But what has happened and all I can do is take this opportunity to learn from it.

 I was asked how I would compare serverless solutions to a fully orchestrated solutions.